samweeks92/mlops-for-games/README.md

 *  Sequential execution of SQL commands, with parameterisation, variable assignment and input/output control
 *  A cron-based release schedule to run the MLOps workflow at regular intervals.

-As well as run on a schedule, we can also run immediately via an API call, as so as before we can setup a triggering flow based on the arrival of new data into BigQuery:
+As well as run on a schedule, we can also run immediately via an API call, as so as before we can setup a triggering flow based on the arrival of new data into BigQuery.

-BigQuery > Cloud Monitoring Alert > PubSub notification topic > Cloud Run service invocation > Cloud Run schedules a workflow execution via the Dataform API.
+Most of these components are already in place from the Terraform rollout:
+*   A Cloud Monitoring Alert Policy that is configured to fire an alert when the Write threshold into BigQuery exceeds a threshold (default is 1000 requests delta in 15 mins)
+*   A Cloud Monitoring Notification Channel to send a message to a PubSub Topic when the alert is fired
+*   A PubSub Push subscription to push an HTTP message to a Cloud Run endpoint
+*   A Cloud Run service invoked by the PubSub topic above, which triggers the Dataform release execution.
+*  Dataform repository
+*  Dataform workflow and release configurations
+*  PubSub notification topic to listen to updates on the GCS Bucket where batch prediction results will be exported
+*  A Cloud Build job that is triggered by the PubSub message that builds a churn-lookup service and deploys it to the cluster for low-latency serving.

 This end-to-end MLOps pipeline is shown in the diagram below: